LilianPe/Dr_Quine42/Readme.md

 # 🧬 Dr_Quine - Self-Replicating Programs in C

 This project is a deep dive into the world of **Quines** — programs that can **reproduce their own source code**.
-It is part of the *Snow Crash / Malware* curriculum, and focuses on code self-awareness, low-level manipulation, and recursion logic through source code generation.
+It is part of the *Malware* curriculum, and focuses on code self-awareness, low-level manipulation, and recursion logic through source code generation.

 ---